markmbaum/libode/README.md

 ## Compiling

+`libode` was written to provide easy access to class-based ODE solvers without dependencies or specialized compiling processes.
+There is only one step to take before compiling.
+Consequently, the library is slim on features and doesn't provide access to things like sparse matrices.
+For many systems of ODEs, though, `libode` should make it easy to build an integrator and enjoy the speed of C++ and [openmp](https://en.wikipedia.org/wiki/OpenMP) without the headaches of large, complex packages.

 First, before any of the `libode` classes can be compiled, you must copy the `_config.mk` file to `config.mk` and edit that file to specify the compiler settings you'd like the Makefile to use.
 This shouldn't be complicated.
-If you are using a current version of the GNU C++ compiler (g++), no changes to the contents of the template config file are needed.
+If you are using a current version of the GNU C++ compiler (g++), the contents of the template config file can likely be used without modification.
 There are also commented lines for use with the Intel C++ compiler (icpc), if that is available.
 To compile all the classes, simply run `make` in the top directory.

 The Makefile compiles all of the necessary code into the `obj` folder, then archives it in the `bin` directory as a file called `libode.a`.
 To use the solvers, you can link `libode.a` (in the `bin` directory) or the object files directly (in the `obj` directory) when compiling your derived class.
 You must also the the header files in the `src` directory, as there is not a single header file for the library.
 All of the classes have their header file name displayed in the documentation.
-Linking the solver classes requires something like `-I<path>/libode/src -L<path>/libode/bin -lode` when compiling derived code, with `<path>` replaced by path elements leading to the libode directory.
+Linking the solver classes requires something like

+`-I<path>/libode/src -L<path>/libode/bin -lode`

+when compiling derived code, with `<path>` replaced by path elements leading to the libode directory.
+For some examples of how to link a derived class to `libode` and create a program to run integrations, see the examples folder.

 Test programs are compiled with `make tests` and they can all be run in sequence with the `run_all_tests.sh` script (which uses Python to plot the test results).

 ## Using the Solvers

 To integrate a specific system of ODEs, a new class must be created to inherit from one of the solver classes.
 This new inheriting class must
-1. Define the system of ODEs to be solved by implementing the `ode_fun` function.
+1. Define the system of ODEs to be solved by implementing the `ode_fun()` function.
 This is a virtual function in the base classes.
 Once it is implemented, it can be used by the stepping and solving functions.
-2. Set initial conditions in the `sol` variable, which is an array with the same length as the system of ODEs.
+2. Set initial conditions using the `set_sol()` function.
-3. Optionally implement the `ode_jac` function for implicit methods.
+3. Optionally implement the `ode_jac()` function for implicit methods.
 This is also a virtual function in the base classes.
 If it's not overridden, a finite-difference estimate of the Jacobian is used.

 For flexibility, the derived class could be a template, so that the solver/method can be chosen when the class is constructed.
 Other than defining the system of equations and setting initial conditions, the derived class can store whatever information and implement whatever other methods are necessary.
 This could be something simple like an extra function for setting initial conditions.
 It could, however, comprise any other system that needs to run on top of an ODE solver, like the spatial discretization of a big PDE solver.

-Each solver has a `step` method that can be used to integrate a single step with a specified step size.
-Each solver class also has a `solve_fixed` method and, if it's an adaptive class, a `solve_adaptive` method.
+Each solver has a `step()` method that can be used to integrate a single step with a specified step size.
+Each solver class also has a `solve_fixed()` method and, if it's an adaptive class, a `solve_adaptive()` method.
 These functions return nothing and both have the same four call signatures:

 1. `void solve_fixed (double tint, double dt)`